Skip to main content

 1. Choose a special bowl.
 It is important, like having a favorite coffee mug.

-4. Top with Nuts & Seeds.
+4. Top with nuts and seeds.

 • Greens: kale, spinach, arugula

-• Veggies: squash, broccoli, carrots, peppers, roasted eggplant, brussels sprouts, beets, grilled or roasted veggies
+• Veggies: squash, broccoli, carrots, peppers, roasted eggplant, Brussels sprouts, beets, grilled or roasted veggies

 • Grains: quinoa, brown rice, wheat berries, farro